The Fragile Decade: Why Market Cycles Matter in Retirement

 Keep a Cash Buffer

-Having assets that are not tied to the markets gives you breathing room.
-This could be one to two years of expenses in a savings account, a home equity line of credit secured before retirement, or even access to life insurance cash value.
-These resources provide options during market downturns, allowing you to avoid selling long-term investments at unfavorable prices.
+Having money set aside that is not tied to the market gives you breathing room.
+This could be one to two years of expenses in a savings account, a home equity line of credit you arrange before you need it, or even access to life insurance cash value.
+These resources give you options when markets are rough so you are not forced to sell long-term investments.

 Putting It All Together